What Does "Cold Processed" Mean?

-Sometimes called “Cold-Pressed”, and historically stemming from a common filtration process used in the whey protein industry called “Cold-Filtered”, cold processed can be used in a few ways.
+Sometimes called “Cold-Pressed,” and historically stemming from a standard filtration process used in the dairy industry called “Cold-Filtered.”

-- The evolution of these descriptors stems from diverse industries like wine and coffee.
-Endemic to the dairy industry, these terms all refer to the process of using mechanical separation via mesh size and screens or membranes to isolate out further unwanted, simple sugars (lactose), fats, and any impurities for that matter that hold a larger volume than the chosen mesh size.
+The evolution of these descriptors stems from diverse industries like wine and coffee.
+Endemic to the dairy industry, these terms all refer to the process of using mechanical separation via mesh sizes and screens or membranes to isolate out to a greater degree unwanted, simple sugars (lactose), fats, and any impurities for that matter that hold a larger volume than the chosen mesh size.
 AGN Roots Grassfed Whey is processed to > 93% protein by volume using a mesh filter sized to 125 microns.
 Alternative processes for filtration include ion exchange and centrifuges (native whey).

 Below is a chart the illustrates the pasteurization methods ideal for getting the most out of your milk’s nutrition.
 Vat Pasteurization & HTST are the methods within the “Cold Processed” window.